 The sense of invention and inverted expectations grows and grows: The use of King George as a stilted, crooning Greek chorus provides fantastic comic relief in addition to one of the musical’s catchiest “da-da-da” ditties.
 The depiction of cabinet debates as rap battles is astoundingly brilliant.
 And the empowerment given to the Schuyler sisters is a genius bit of historical incongruity (riffing on “all men are created equal,” Angelica vows to “compel [Jefferson] to include women in the sequel.”)

 For me, the play’s most powerful and surprising theme is parenthood: Hamilton and Burr are noted early as orphans, and their duet on fatherhood, “Dear Theodosia,” is one of few songs in the world to reliably choke me up.
 (I’m about to become a father myself, so I might be predisposed.)
-Miranda tackles Philip Hamilton’s tragic death, and Hamilton’s grief and guilt, with astonishing dramatic power.
+Miranda tackles Philip Hamilton’s tragic death, and Hamilton’s grief, with astonishing dramatic power.
 The musical’s conclusion from the perspective of Eliza opening an orphanage is profound, if not the rousing finale I expected.

 The play’s first act covers the Revolution and founding of the country, and the second act spans Hamilton’s postwar political life and death.
 While both are rich, I find the first act to be superior.
 Its plots are inherently more fun and dramatic.
 It leans more into the play’s hip hop conceit and captures a tone that’s dazzlingly optimistic.
 Among the musical’s most iconic moments and numbers, the large majority come before the intermission.